Sarah Edwards (British politician)

-Sarah Siena Edwards (born 17 June 1988) is a British Labour Party politician who has served as the Member of Parliament (MP) for Tamworth in Staffordshire since a by-election in 2023.
+Sarah Siena Edwards (born 17 June 1988) is a British Labour Party politician who has served as the Member of Parliament (MP) for Tamworth in Staffordshire since by-election in 2023.

 Early life and education

-Sarah Siena Edwards was born in June 1988. in Moseley, a suburb of south Birmingham.
+Sarah Siena Edwards was born in June 1988 in Moseley, a suburb of south Birmingham.
 Her father was an English teacher, while her mother and brother both work for the National Health Service.
 She graduated in Spatial Design from Central Saint Martins in London in 2010.

 Career before Parliament

 Before being elected to Parliament, Edwards worked as a union organiser in the West Midlands for Unite the Union.

 She was previously a governor for the National Health Service.
 She worked for Oxfam on fundraising and events from 2010 to 2012.
 She then moved back to Moseley to work for Unite the Union in 2012.
 She completed the Uprising leadership course in 2012 and joined the US Ambassadors Young Leaders Programme in 2015.